mitchellmcm27/eclogite-tcg/README.md

 The main benefit of using this Docker image is that it includes prebuilt binaries for the thermodynamic database (endmembers and phases) and reaction objects.
 The Docker container also automatically includes several useful dependencies such as
-- an installation of ThermoCodegen (TCG), which is required for running the models,
+- an installation of [ThermoCodegen (TCg)](https://gitlab.com/ENKI-portal/ThermoCodegen), which is required for running the models,
 - the present repository at **~/shared/eclogite-tcg/**,
-- *TCG_SLB*, which provides convenient Python classes and scripts for working with the Stixrude & Lithgow-Bertelloni (2011, 2021) databases,
+- *TCg_SLB*, which provides convenient Python classes and scripts for working with the Stixrude & Lithgow-Bertelloni (2011, 2021) databases,
 - Python (including numpy, matplotlib, and scipy),
 - Julia, and
 - the equilibrium thermodynamics software Perple_X.

-## Thermodynamic database and reactions
+## Thermodynamic database

-A custom thermodynamic database using the data from Stixrude and Lithgow-Bertelloni (2021) is included as **tcg_slb/database/tcg_stx21_database.tar.gz**.
+ThermoCodegen was used to generate a custom thermodynamic database using the data from Stixrude and Lithgow-Bertelloni (2021).
+The compiled database is included as **tcg_slb/database/tcg_stx21_database.tar.gz**.
 Although the scripts, source code, and data for generating this database are provided, doing so is not necessary as long as the **.tar.gz** file is in place.

+## Reactions

 Descriptions of the eclogitization reactions are included as **\*.rxml** files.
-Because generating the C++ code for these reactions can take several hours, the provided Docker image includes pre-built binaries.
+Because generating the C++ code for these reactions can take some time, the provided Docker image includes pre-built binaries.
 If reactions are edited and need to be re-built, do so as follows:

 ```bash